paulfioravanti/paulfioravanti.github.io/_posts/2021-09-04-plover-for-the-record.md

 above, a line of questioning is interrupted, when it re-begins again, the same lawyer gets re-signed in.

-Here is a set of outlines that can be used for bylines for Plaintiff Lawyer 1 and Defense Lawyer 1 (check the custom Q&A dictionary for details of the other lawyers, but they follow the same pattern):
+Here is a set of outlines that can be used for the bylines of Plaintiff Lawyer 1 and Defense Lawyer 1 (check the custom Q&A dictionary for details of the other lawyers, but they follow the same pattern):